Is Tangkahan Elephant Sanctuary in Sumatra Indonesia a True and Ethical Sanctuary

 Support Our Work

 Can't donate?
 No problem!
-You can still support us by buying products and services that we recommend.
+You can still support us by booking hotels, car rental, and tours with us.
 Check out our resource page for all offers and discount codes.

 resource page containing offers and discount codes for travel

 📣 This guide contains affiliate links.
 This means if you click on our links and buy something, we may earn a commission at no extra cost to you.
 This allows us to work on the website full time and keep Nomad And In Love alive and thriving.
+As an Amazon Associate, we earn from qualifying purchases.